nDZIB/bw-todo-app/README.md

 The frontend application will be accessible at http://localhost:4200 and the REST API's Swagger Documentation at http://localhost:8080/docs

+# How to use

+This ToDo application incorporates authentication.
+In order to manage todo tasks, a user must be authenticated,

+1. **Account Creation**: In order to create a new account, navigate to http://localhost:4200/sign-up .
+To create an account, a unique username and password are required
+2. **Login**: Once an account is created, a user can login by visiting http://localhost:4200/login .
+After successful login with username and password, a user is redirected to the tasks dashboard where tasks can be created.

+3. **Create a task**: To create a new todo, from the tasks dashboard, click "Add Task".
+A form is presented on which the user can provided the task's title and description and save
+4. **Delete a task**: To delete an existing task, from the tasks dashboard, click the 'Delete' button.
+After clicking, a suser needs to confirm the deletion. (this is to prevent users from accidentally deleting tasks)
+5. **Edit a task**: To update details of a created task, simply click on the "Edit" button on a todo task on the tasks dashboard.
+After updating fields accordingly, click on the save button.
+## Sign

 # Deployment to GCP
 In order to deploy this application to GCP, the following steps can be followed: